Ar7ific1al/invokeai-retroizeinode/README.md

 - Dither: Apply dithering.
 (Operates differently from Ditherize node) (Effect does not work if `Prequantize` is switched on)
 - Prequantize: Quantize using a different method prior to applying a palette.
 This crushes the image to 256 colors _before_ palettizing, and quantizes using the select3ed method.
 Note: Disables dither effect.
 - Quantizer: The method for prequantizing.
+### Palettes
+Palettes should be indexed PNG images, otherwise they may not work as expected.
+The images should be one pixel tall and up to 256 pixels wide.

+Additional palettes can either be created yourself, obtained from images using the Get Palette node, or retrieved from various online sources.
+One such online source is [lospec](https://lospec.com/palette-list), which has a ton of palettes available for download.

 ## Retro Pixelize
 ![image](https://github.com/Ar7ific1al/invokeai-retroizeinode/assets/2306586/f8238901-1ffe-4f70-8492-60dc7e28647c)